 At Sewing Direct, we have a wealth of expertise in sewing machines and computerised machines in particular.
 If you are unsure of which one is right for you, get in touch with us and we will be happy to help you choose the right machine.

-Selecting the right sewing machine to suit your skill set will be extremely helpful in learning the art of sewing.
-As a beginner, operating a sewing machine with additional features will be trickier to get to grips with and could become frustrating to use.
+Selecting the right sewing machine to suit your skill set will be extremely beneficial for learning the art of sewing.
+As a beginner operating a sewing machine with additional features may be trickier to get to grips with and could become frustrating to use.
 A good sewing machine to start off with will be simple and straightforward to operate, yet professional in stitching quality.
-Here, we round up the best sewing machines for beginners available on our online store.

-The first of our beginner sewing machines is the Singer M2105.
-Singer is an extremely reputable and trustworthy brand, with a great range of beginner machines.
+The first of our sewing machines for beginners is the Singer M2105.
+Singer is an extremely reputable and trustworthy brand, with a great range of beginner machines, and the M2105 is the top model in their M series range.
+Their machines are robust and made to last, no matter the budget, so are perfect for beginners looking to expand on their skills..

 The Singer M2105 in particular is one of the smaller sewing machines in the range, as well as being portable and light.
 This makes it ideal for transporting to sewing classes, storing away and sewing where space is limited.

-With this machine's user-friendly, eight preset key stitches, you can start sewing straight away without having to guess the settings.
-This is an easy-to-follow sewing machine perfect for beginners.
+With this machine's user-friendly, eight preset key stitches, you can start sewing straight away without having to guess the settings, and the LED lights make threading your machine easier.
+A convertible arm makes this an easy-to-follow sewing machine perfect for beginners, whilst the electronic foot control means you can start slow and set your own pace for full control.

-The second of our beginner sewing machines is the Pfaff Smarter 140s and it’s a truly great machine for those just starting out.
+The second of our beginner sewing machines is the Pfaff Smarter 140s, a truly great machine for those just starting out.

 The Pfaff Smarter 140s offers an advanced range of stitching settings, 21 in total, including utility stitches, decorative stitches, stretch stitches and a buttonhole.
 This diverse range of settings makes this sewing machine a great option for those looking to expand their knowledge of sewing and take on a variety of sewing techniques.

-Another great Singer sewing machine is the Model 3321 Talent.
-Similarly to the Pfaff sewing machine mentioned above, the Singer Model 3321 Talent includes a 21 stitch patterns feature so you can expand your sewing skill set.
+Another great Singer sewing machine is the 3321 Talent model.
+Similarly to the Pfaff sewing machine mentioned above, the Singer model 3321 Talent includes a 21 stitch pattern feature, so you can expand your sewing skill set.

-This Singer machine makes sewing fun and easy with a large number of beneficial features.
+This Singer machine makes sewing fun and easy with a large number of beneficial features for your sewing projects, from complete novice to hobby dressmakers.